-validity.
+As discussed in Section 4.4, EventKG contains many relations involving Barack Obama.
+In order to create a timeline of his life, we collect all relations with Obama as a subject or an object, together with their temporal validity.
 One example is the temporal relation about Obama's first inauguration shown at the end of Section 4.4.

 Due to the more than 2,500 candidate timeline entries for Obama, we now need to apply the previously trained model to determine the timeline entries relevant for a biography.
-To this end, we train the SVM that predicts whether a candidate timeline entry is relevant given a biographical source, i.e. whether it is probable to be part of a biography extracted from Wikipedia abstracts.
+To this end, we train the classifier that predicts whether a candidate timeline entry is relevant given a biographical source, i.e. whether it is probable to be part of entity biography in such source.
 All candidate timeline entries that are classified as relevant by this model are inserted into the timeline in chronological order.

-As described before, Figure 1 provides a visual representation of Obama's timeline obtained using a model trained on a Wikipedia abstracts dataset.
-Several major events in Obama's biography are present on that timeline, including the one derived from data item #2 of Table 5.
+Figure 1 provides a visual representation of Obama's timeline obtained using a model trained on a Wikipedia abstracts dataset (BS-ENC) described later in Section 7.